mike-ward/Nancy.Pile/README.md

 ## Release Notes

+- 0.3.3, 8/9/2014
+ * Use EnumerateFiles for slightly more efficient processing
+ * Add Nancy logo to nuget package

 - 0.3.2, 7/17/2014
  * Suppress file path comment for sources that are already minified
  * Add charset=utf-8 to content type response header